HomeCyberBustHow Hackers Impersonate Big Brands And Scam People

 Some signs that you are receiving a phishing message include:

-• Denied access – Many phishing scams purport to tell you that you will not be able to access your account if you do not update your account.
+• Denied access – Many phishing scams purport to tell you that you cannot access your account if you do not update it.
 Others may say that fraudulent activity was detected on your account and may urge you to provide new login credentials.

-• Mismatched email address or URL – The sender’s email address or the URL where you are redirected may be slightly different than the one you have received from the company before.
+• Mismatched email address or URL – The sender’s email address or the URL where you are redirected may differ slightly from the one you have received from the company before.

 • Poor spelling or grammar – The message may contain spelling or grammar errors since many of these attacks are carried out by people who speak different languages.

-• Urgency in the content – Hackers may try to bypass your better judgment by claiming that you have to take action NOW.
+• Urgency in the content – Hackers may try to bypass your better judgment by claiming that you must take action NOW.

 • Too good to be true messaging – If you receive a message congratulating you for winning a prize or lottery, you should be very hesitant.